open-resources/dash_curriculum/tutorial/part3/chapter11.md

 [See additional properties and examples of the `Alert` component](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/alert/).

-## 11.2 Filtering & Input Components
+## 11.2 Date Filtering & Input Components

 ### 11.2.1 DatePicker
 The DatePicker components allow the user to select a single date or a date range.